johann-solo/oliveandmango.github.io/_posts/blog/2016-11-06-bean-salad.md

 {% include image.html
             img="/img/NOV2016/bean_salad_closeup.jpg"
             title="Bean salad"
-            caption="You can eat this as a stand alone meal if you want to vegetarian dinner" %}
+            caption="You can eat this as a stand alone meal if you want to have a vegetarian dinner" %}

 The combo of beans, flavours and dressing works really well.
 I hope you like it as much as I do.
 I love to bring it to a potluck or a BBQ.
 It's easy and people love it.
 <br>